-- Policy P-H8 (Contributions) The County Council will need to be included in any formal agreements when securing contributions from new development towards county owned infrastructure or services it is responsible for. - Policy P-H9 (Use of Contributions) The list needs to include provision of school places for all ages as well as places for primary school children.
+- Policy P-H8 (Contributions) The County Council will need to be included in any formal agreements when securing contributions from new development towards county owned infrastructure or services it is responsible for. - Drayton2020: This point is noted.
+S106 agreements are organised by VWHDC and OCC are normally consulted.
+Drayton has previously been excluded from these discussions but would expect to be included in any such negotiations with potential developers in future, alongside VWHDC and OCC. - Policy P-H9 (Use of Contributions) The list needs to include provision of school places for all ages as well as places for primary school children.
+Drayton2020: This point is noted.and this will be included in the next version of the Drayton NDP